Share:

 -

 "Beatbox and Ballet" Documentary Short, Ft.
-Shodekeh Talifero & The Towson University Department of Dance, 2014.
+Shodekeh Talifero & The Towson University Department of Dance (Musician-in-Residence, 2006 - 2018).

 -

-A Windpipe For Dance: Shodekeh, Music Faculty at the American Dance Festival @ Duke University, 2007 - 2010."Heralded as “One of the nation’s most important institutions” by the New York Times and as “The world’s greatest dance festival” by the New York Post, the American Dance Festival’s sustained record of creative achievement is indivisible from the history of modern dance.
-Since 1934, ADF has remained committed to serving the needs of dance, dancers, choreographers, and professionals in dance-related fields." - The American Dance Festival. -
+Shodekeh, Music Faculty at the American Dance Festival @ Duke University, 2007 - 2010.2010 ADF School Catalog by American Dance Festival "Heralded as “One of the nation’s most important institutions” by the New York Times and as “The world’s greatest dance festival” by the New York Post, the American Dance Festival’s sustained record of creative achievement is indivisible from the history of modern dance.
+Since 1934, ADF has remained committed to serving the needs of dance, dancers, choreographers, and professionals in dance-related fields." - The American Dance Festival.

 Shodekeh: Music Faculty for the American Dance Festival NYC @ LaGuardia Arts, 2009.